XSigmaAnalyitix/XSigma/Docs/smp.md

 set_backend() initializes OpenMP/TBB, but parallel_for/reduce always use native pool and never call TBB/OpenMP paths. parallelize_1d (Work-Stealing)

-Coordinator initializes deques with DefaultNumThreads (ignores configured intra/inter op counts): Library/Core/smp_new/parallel/parallelize_1d.cxx (line 72).
+Coordinator initializes dequeues with DefaultNumThreads (ignores configured intra/inter op counts): Library/Core/smp_new/parallel/parallelize_1d.cxx (line 72).
 Spawns a brand-new pool per call (heavy thread creation/teardown, adds latency): Library/Core/smp_new/parallel/parallelize_1d.cxx (line 110). pending_work_ is incremented only for initial chunks; when stealing splits work, new chunks are enqueued without incrementing the counter: Library/Core/smp_new/parallel/parallelize_1d.cxx (line 195) to Library/Core/smp_new/parallel/parallelize_1d.cxx (line 201).
 Also, coordinator doesn’t use wait_complete(); relies on pool-wide barrier, so pending_work_ isn’t authoritative.
 Deque ops are fully locked (owner pop and steal both lock), which is simple but reduces throughput for fine-grained tasks.